barryclark/jekyll-now/about.md

 Just a little more about me you may not already know.

-* My favorite animal is the majestic polar bear
+* Transitioned from the marketing and PR field to the world of data science.

 * I completed in Masters in Health Economics and Health Policy from the University of Lucerne in beautiful Lucerne, Switzerland.